Tdavis30/SeniorDesign-Ballspot/README.md

 # ballspot Readme
-This is the GitHub for BallSpot
+This is the GitHub repository for BallSpot